Today we’re answering a question about something that is close to my heart: “Do I need a wedding planner?”

-Everyone is on a budget.
-And most everyone is on a tight budget.
-But you know what else?
+And you know what else?
 When it comes to cost and selection, there are LOTS of planners out there.
-I’m sure you can find one that fits within your budget (just make sure you like them too- that’s another post though!).
+I’m sure you can find one that fits within your budget (just make sure you like them too- that’s a whole other post though!).
 If you need to, make it work- cut out 10 guests, don’t get those expensive bridesmaid gifts, or forgo cocktail napkins.
 I promise that it will be the BEST money you spend.
-And one other thing (speaking as former wedding planner now)… I can’t even count how many times I’ve saved my brides money.
+And one other thing (speaking as a former wedding planner now)… I can’t even count how many times I’ve saved my couples money.
 Just saying.

 “I want to be able to plan my own wedding.”

 If you have a wedding planner, you WILL still be planning your wedding.
 You WILL still have control over what happens for your wedding.
-I promise you, you will.
-It will just be with more guidance, knowledge, and a directed focus.
-And on the day of… oh my goodness, you’ll be able to just BE A BRIDE!
-Let go of everything and enjoy your day! :)
+I promise you- you will.
+It will just be you planning your wedding with more guidance, knowledge, and a directed focus.
+And on the day of… oh my goodness, you’ll be able to just ENJOY your wedding, let go of everything and enjoy your day! :)